CreativeWolfies/akyanet-research/akyanet.md

 To create a media, you just need to create an association for it.

+We could imagine an association of all media associations to create and update regularly media guidelines to provide advises about how to prevent biases, how to deal with sensitive subjects, etc.

 ### Housing

 Appropriate housing should be given to everyone.